ftcunion/cf-custom-pages/README.md

 This project applies post-processing to our 404 error page at [the FTC Union WordPress website](https://www.ftcunion.org) to clean out unnecessary styles and other references so that they are not too heavy.
 It then converts this processed page into a [mustache](https://mustache.github.io/) template that can be used to generate a complete set of custom error pages.

+The current implementation relies on the [perfmatters](https://perfmatters.io?ref=1523) plugin for WordPress to remove links to RSS feeds, RSD, xmlrpc, and other unnecessary resources from the WordPress page.
+If you want to use this project without perfmatters, you will want to add some additional regex rules to `run/refresh.mjs`.

 These custom error pages are hosted on GitHub Pages at [ftcunion.github.io/cf-custom-pages](https://ftcunion.github.io/cf-custom-pages/).

 ## Installation